bio-raum/FooDMe2/docs/user_doc/usage.md

 `--taxid_filter` [ default = null ]

-:   In case you do not use a pre-configured [primer_set](#pcr-primers), you will have to tell the pipeline a taxonomic group you wish to screen.
+:   In case you do not use a pre-configured [primer_set](#pcr-primers) or wish to use it against a different taxonomic group, you will have to tell the pipeline a taxonomic group you wish to screen.
 The argument must be an ID from the [NCBI taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy).
 Some common examples are:

     | Taxonomic group | NCBI ID |
     | --------------- | ------- |